 - "AA" batteries

 - Lens Cleaning Tissue

 - 1 Roll of Clear Medical Tape

 - 2 Portable Hard Drives (1 recommended as a back-up drive)

 - The Sony camera we are using this semester requires a Class 6 SDHC card.
 Sony recommends an 8 Gig card.
 This chart illustrates the various storage capacities for different size cards.
 It is recommended each student obtain at least 160 minutes of storage in the form of multiple cards.

+- Mouse for personal computer editing.

-Class 6 SDHC card (Required) 2 GB 4 GB 8 GB 16 GB 32 GBFine mode (Best Quality) 20 min.
+Class 6 SDHC card (Required) 2 GB 4 GB 8 GB 16 GB 32 GB Fine mode (Best Quality) 20 min.
 40 min.
 80 min.
 160 min.
 320 min.

-You may currently have a drive that does not have a connection that is compatible with the MACs.
+Should you currently have a drive that does not have a connection that is compatible with the school's MACs you may need to get an adapter or new drive.
 If you have a drive with a Firewire 400 or 800 connection this will not work with the computers without a cable that adapts to fit the port on the iMac computers.